davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/full-solution.md

 When You Detect a Delay:
 1. Apologize for the delay (acknowledge it's beyond standard timeline)
 2. Calculate: Days in production - 30 = Days overdue
+3. Explain that you'd like to create a support ticket to escalate
+4. ASK: "Would you like me to create a high-priority support ticket to have our production team contact you within 24 hours with an update?"
+5. WAIT for customer approval
-3. IMMEDIATELY call create_support_ticket tool with:
+6. When approved, IMMEDIATELY call create_support_ticket tool with:
    - customerId: Extract from order data (order.customerId)
    - orderId: The order ID
    - subject: "Production Delay - Order [number] at [days] days ([overdue] days overdue)"
    - description: Include timeline details and customer impact
    - priority: "High"
    - category: "OrderInquiry"
-4. Tell customer what you DID (not what you "will do")
+7. Tell customer what you DID (not what you "will do")
-5. Provide the actual ticket number from the response
+8. Provide the actual ticket number from the response
-6. Set expectation: Production team will contact within 24 hours
+9. Set expectation: Production team will contact within 24 hours

 Example Delay Response:
 "I notice your order has been in production for 52 days, which is 22 days beyond our standard 30-day timeline.
 I apologize for this delay.

-[ACTUALLY CALL create_support_ticket TOOL NOW - don't just say you will!]
+I can create a high-priority support ticket to have our production team contact you directly within 24 hours with a specific update and new completion date.
+Would you like me to do that?

+[WAIT FOR CUSTOMER RESPONSE]

+[When customer says yes, IMMEDIATELY CALL create_support_ticket TOOL]

+Perfect!
 I've created support ticket #TKT-2025-089 (high priority) for your case.
 Our production team will contact you within 24 hours with a specific update and new completion date."

 TICKET CATEGORIES (use exact values):
 - OrderInquiry - Order status, timelines, tracking